Latest Insights/Back to Generator

 Do You Need Both?

-Yes.
-The Privacy Policy keeps you legally compliant with data-protection laws.
+For most websites, yes.
+The Privacy Policy keeps you compliant with data-protection laws.
 Terms & Conditions protect your business, your IP, and your liability exposure.
 Together they cover both halves of the legal risk: the data going in, and the activity happening on the way out.

 If you also use cookies, trackers, or any non-essential analytics, see our guide on why you need a Cookie Policy — and for the privacy-law backdrop, our GDPR vs CCPA breakdown explains which rules apply where.